How to Inward Heelflip

 Another problem that can happen is not being comfortable with the heelflip part of the trick.
 The heelflip is a difficult trick, so make sure you really have them down.
 And if you’re having trouble with this, do a couple of heelflips to make sure you really have them down.

 If you need some more help on the heelflip, go back and check out the heelflip tutorial below.
-You can also check out our blog post on it right here.

 Another problem could be with the foot position.
 There are many different ways of setting up your feet for the trick.
 An example of a different setup is given by professional skateboarder, Jonny Giger.
 Jonny is an incredible flatground skater, so he knows what he’s up to.